Fawn Fire: Cause

-Legal proceedings

 Later identified as Alexandra Andreevna Souverneva of Palo Alto, California, on September 24, 2021, the woman was charged by the Shasta County District Attorney's office with felony arson to wildland (Cal.
 Penal Code § 451(C)), with an enhancement because of the declared state of emergency in California (Cal.
 Penal Code § 454(A)).
 During her arraignment, Souverneva entered a plea of not guilty.
 Judge Adam Ryan increased her bail from $100,000 to $175,000 on account of the enhancement and the damage the fire had already caused by that point.

-In November 2021 Judge Ryan found Souverneva mentally unfit to stand trial and put the prosecution on hold.
+In November 2021, Judge Ryan found Souverneva mentally unfit to stand trial and put the prosecution on hold.
 After undergoing competency training in the custody of the California Department of State Hospitals, in April 2022 Souverneva was found fit to stand trial.
-The preliminary hearing for the trial is scheduled for September 14, 2022.
 If convicted, Souverneva faces up to 9 years in California state prison.

-During the initial press conference announcing Souverneva's arrest, Shasta County District Attorney Stephanie Bridgett said Souverneva may be linked to other blazes in the county and elsewhere in California, but no other information has been released since regarding that point.
+During the initial press conference announcing Souverneva's arrest, Shasta County District Attorney Stephanie Bridgett said Souverneva might be linked to other blazes in the county and elsewhere in California.
 Over 100 people were arrested for arson in California in 2021, including at least 14 in Shasta County.